Anna Magnani: The Rose Tattoo (1955)

+Wild is the Wind

+Magnani worked again in the United States, speaking both English and Italian, in George Cukor's drama Wild Is the Wind (1957), in which she played the Italian bride of sheep farmer Anthony Quinn who falls for his surrogate son Tony Franciosa.
+Both Magnani and Quinn were nominated for Oscars for their performances.

+Magnani and Quinn would later star in the less successful The Secret of Santa Vittoria (1969).

-The Fugitive Kind (1960)
+The Fugitive Kind

-Magnani worked with Tennessee Williams again for the 1960 film The Fugitive Kind (originally titled Orpheus Descending) directed by Sidney Lumet, in which she played Lady Torrance and starred with Marlon Brando.
-The original screenplay Orpheus Descending was another play inspired by Magnani, although she similarly did not feature in the Broadway play.
-In the film, she played a woman "hardened by life's cruelties and a grief that will not fade."
+She then appeared in another Tennessee Williams property, the 1960 film The Fugitive Kind, which originally was titled Orpheus Descending after the play on which it was based).
+Directed by Sidney Lumet, she co-starred with Marlon Brando, for whom this also was a reunion with Williams, whose A Streetcar Named Desire vaulted him to stardom.
+In the film, she played Lady Torrance, a woman "hardened by life's cruelties and a grief that will not fade."
 It also co-starred a young Joanne Woodward in one of her early roles.

 In an article he wrote for Life, Williams discussed why he chose Magnani for the part:"Anna and I had both cherished the dream that her appearance in the part I created for her in The Fugitive Kind would be her greatest triumph to date...She is simply a rare being who seems to have about her a little lightning-shot cloud all her own...In a crowded room, she can sit perfectly motionless and silent and still you feel the atmospheric tension of her presence, its quiver and hum in the air like a live wire exposed, and a mood of Anna's is like the presence of royalty."